Link Search Menu Expand Document

 13. How do you know that recombination is occurring despite the genes being located on the same chromosome (Fig 14.12)

 14. If two genes are located on different chromosomes, what ratio of parental : recombinant offspring do we expect?
 Why is this the case (think of meiosis).
-We would expect a 1:1 ratio (ie. 50% would be recombinant).
-Look at Fig 14.5(a) in your textbook.

 15. What process allows recombination between genes on the same chromosome?